quixio/quix-streams/docs/using.md

 Let's say there were three streams and two replicas, you'd get the running total of two streams for one replica, and the running total for the third stream in the other replica.

-In most practical scenarios you'd want to track a running total per stream (say, g-forces per race car), or perhaps for some variables a running total across all streams.
+In most practical scenarios you'd want to track a running total per stream (say, total g-forces per race car), or perhaps for some variables a running total across all streams.
 Each of these scenarios is described in the followng sections.

-## Tracking running totals per-stream
+## Tracking running totals per stream

-Running total for a stream.

-Problem - if you use a global variable you'll lose stream context.
-All streams will add to the value potentially, and each replica will also have its own
+Sometimes you might want to calculate a running total of a variable for a stream.
+For example, the total g-force a racing car is exposed to.
+If you use a global variable you'll lose the stream context.
+All streams will add to the value potentially, and each replica will also have its own instance of the global, further confusing matters.

-Solution - use stream context/dictionary.
+The solution is to use the stream context to preserve a running total for that stream only.
+To do this you can use the `stream_id` of a stream to identify its data.
+Consider the following example:

 ```python
 ...